Stirling Mortlock: Melbourne Rebels

 The Melbourne Rebels signed Mortlock in March 2010, to a three-year deal for an undisclosed amount.

 Mortlock was declared the Rebels inaugural Captain on 2 February 2011, with former Wales international Gareth Delve as Vice-Captain.

 In June 2012, Mortlock announced he would retire as a player at the end of the 2012 Super Rugby season, However, in 2013 he continued with the Rebels in a supporting role.

 Records and awards

 Mortlock was named Super Rugby player of the year in 2002.
 In 2008, Mortlock's ability to score tries and kick goals positioned him third on the all-time list of Australian Test point scorers (with 473 points).
 In May 2009, in the Super 14 match between the Auckland Blues and the ACT Brumbies Mortlock became the highest points scorer in Super Rugby history, surpassing New Zealand's Andrew Mehrtens.
-He currently sits on 1019 Super Rugby points.
+He finished with on 1019 Super Rugby points for the Brumbies.
 He is the sixth player for the Brumbies to achieve 100 caps.

 Mortlock was made a Member of the Order of Australia in the 2012 Australia Day Honours List.